fabian-gubler/.dotfiles/README.md

 The following are a list of some of the benefits of this system:

 ### NixOS
-- Declared Configuration (Write once)
+- Declared Configuration for the entire system (Write once, bootstrap anytime)
 - Reproducible Builds (Reliability & Stability)

 ### Nixpkgs & Home-Manager